 And while you’re visiting for the first time, make sure to avoid these ten common tourist mistakes in London.

-1. The Best Areas to Stay in London are Near the City’s Highlights
+1. The Best Areas to Stay in London for Sightseeing are Near the City’s Highlights

 The best areas to stay in London are close to all the things you’ll want to see as a tourist.
 Fortunately, most of the highlights of London that first-timers will want to see are also located relatively close to one another, so that will make choosing a place to stay even easier.

-My picks for the two London neighborhoods that fit the bill are below!
+My picks for the two best London neighborhoods for sightseeing are below!

 2. Pick an Area in London to Stay that is Near a Tube Station